Black voters, save act

 Proposed SAVE Act Could Jeopardize Voting Rights Of Black Elders Who Lack Birth Records

-Older Black Americans without an official birth certificate or passport could lose their right vote.
+Older Black Americans without an official birth certificate or passport could lose their right to vote.

-Black elders in America without proper birth records could potentially lose their voting rights if a new bill passes.
+Black seniors without proper birth records could potentially lose their voting rights if a new bill passes.

 The proposed legislation, known as the Safeguard American Voter Eligibility Act (SAVE) Act, would require individuals to present proof of citizenship when voting.
 The GOP-supported bill has garnered pushback from Democratic lawmakers over claims of voter disenfranchisement, especially for Black communities.

-If the GOP-controlled House and Senate pass the bill, many voting-eligible Americans would face stricter restrictions on exercising their right.
+If the GOP-controlled House and Senate pass the bill, many voting-eligible Americans would face stricter restrictions to exercise their right.
 If they wished to vote, they would need to show a birth certificate or passport.
 However, many older Black Americans lack such records, causing concern for voting rights advocates, according to Capital B News.

 For many, growing up in rural American communities meant there were no nearby hospitals to deliver babies.
-Instead, Black mothers gave birth with the help of midwives, with records for documenting new life frequently written down in a family Bible.
+Instead, Black mothers gave birth with the help of midwives.
+Records for documenting new life were frequently written down in a family Bible.

-Doctors were seldom available and expensive, with families opting for home births.
-However, this left many older Black people without official documentation of their citizenship.
+Doctors were seldom available and expensive, so families opted for home births.
+As a result, many older Black people lack official documentation of their citizenship.

 The SAVE Act’s voting requirements shed light on inequitable healthcare systems that led to this uneven birth certificate access.
 The Center on Budget and Policy Priorities confirmed that one-fifth of Black Americans born between 1939 and 1940 never received proper birth certificates.

-The possible signing of the SAVE Act would also vastly shift voter registration efforts, a pillar of Black communal advocacy for political change.
-If approved, the SAVE Act would require new verification, limiting the capabilities of registering new voters.
+The SAVE Act would also vastly shift voter registration efforts, a pillar of Black communal advocacy for political change.

 While GOP supporters claim the legislation will crack down on noncitizen voting, the Brennan Center for Justice has emphasized that the issue is more myth than fact.
 Democratic lawmakers have already called out the measure as a modern way of restricting Black people’s voting rights.

-“It’s Jim Crow 2.0,” shared Senate Minority Leader Chuck Schumer to MS Now’s Morning Joe in February.
+“It’s Jim Crow 2.0,” Senate Minority Leader Chuck Schumer said MS Now’s Morning Joe in February.
 “What they’re trying to do here is the same thing that was done in the South for decades to prevent people of color from voting.”

 RELATED CONTENT: Trump Voted By Mail In Florida’s Special Election Despite Attacking The Practice